rizac/sdaas/README.md

    - pre-filter malformed data via a user-defined threshold
    - assign robustness weights
- - as station installation / metadata checker, leveraging the scores temporal trends (see figure, where each dot represents a waveform segment downloaded from four different sensors whose channel code is reported in the plots: in the first row you can see - between March and May 2018 - a steady sequence of high scores clearly denoting something wrong with the sensor)
+ - as station installation / metadata checker, leveraging the scores temporal trends (see figure, where each dot represents a waveform segment downloaded from four different sensors whose channel code is reported in the plots: in the first row you can see - between March and May 2018 - an abrupt steady sequence of high scores clearly denoting some problem with the sensor that was fixed afterwards)

 Notes: